 Diabetes.
 Many senior citizens have diabetes.
 Diabetes can lead to vision loss, numbness of the feet and loss of sensation in walking, heart disease, and episodes of dizziness from low blood sugar.
 Any of these symptoms can result in falls and injuries.
 See your doctor regularly if you have diabetes.
 It is beneficial to keep your diabetes in control, but as we grow older, sometimes it is wiser to have a slightly higher goal for your hemoglobin A1c than when you were younger.

 Medications.
 The average number of prescriptions taken by a person age 65-69 is fourteen, and for a person 80-84 it is 18!
-Juggling medications—and supplements—can be complicated and lead to health problems.
+Juggling medications—and supplements—can be complicated and lead to further health problems.
 Use a pill-minder that will accommodate all of the medications you take in one week.
 Place your pills in your pill-minder once per week.
 Do not allow yourself to be interrupted when you are filling your pill-minder.
 If you need assistance in taking your medication properly, ask a friend or relative to help, or tell your doctor.
 Many assisted-living facilities provide this support to their residents, but people living alone may also need help.
 Also, ask your doctor if any medications can be safely eliminated.

 Medicare health insurance.
 Every person with Medicare is entitled to have an Annual Wellness Visit (AWV) with his or her physician each year.
 For many Medicare supplemental plans, the patient is also allowed to have an annual preventive exam each year.
 Talk with your insurance company to determine what you are entitled to have.
 See your doctor at least once per year.